common name: oak treehopper

 Figure 1.
 Adult and nymphs of the oak treehopper, Platycotis vittata (Fabricius).
 Photograph by Lyle J. Buss, University of Florida.

-Funkhouser (1951) gives the distribution as Brazil, Mexico and United States.
+Funkhouser (1951) gives the distribution as Brazil, Mexico and the United States.
 This species also has been reported from Vancouver Island, Canada.
 The recorded distribution in the United States is primarily in the states that form a broad U-shaped curve from Pennsylvania and New Jersey south through the Carolinas and Georgia to Florida, then west to Mississippi, Texas, Arizona, California, and north to Oregon (and Vancouver) where the coastal climate is moderate.
 Interior records include Ohio, Illinois, Tennessee, and western North Carolina, but, in general, there is a scarcity of records from the great heartland areas of the United States.
 The 40th parallel serves as an approximate northern range limit with few exceptions.
-The Florida distribution is indicated.
-Most of these records are from the files of the Division of Plant Industry (DPI).

 Figure 2.
 Adult (striped form) and nymphs of the oak treehopper, Platycotis vittata (Fabricius).
 Photograph by Lyle J. Buss, University of Florida.